msimotwo/IDontTrustYou/README.md

 ---

 💡 **Want to Learn More?**
 Feel free to connect with me or ask questions!
-I’d love to share insights and help you start your Zero Trust journey.
+I’d love to share insights!